All lists

 Mike D'Angelo's A and A- Films [82 to 100 score]

-Favs/dislikes: 6:0.
+Favs/dislikes: 7:0.
 Mike D'Angelo is one of the first online critics.
 He has written for Esquire, Las Vegas Weekly, Village Voice, The Dissolve and the AVClub.
 He is a notoriously difficult critic.
 High scores are very rare.
 These are some older movies that are listed in his site as having a score of 80 or higher.
 Ordered in descending fashion by scores out of 100.
-These films are not necessarily his favourites.
-Several other movies not listed here have been given similar scores by him in sites like Letterboxd.

 2. AVClub's The Best Films of 2021's icon